 In order to prepare for this test, in addition to studying the web images, you should review your textbooks and notes from prior courses, to recall everything you already know.
 Then, to fill in the gaps, you should read through at least two of the major world-art survey textbooks (Gardner’s Art through the Ages; Marilyn Stokstad, Art History; A. Janson, Janson’s History of Art.
 Janson covers only western art, while the others cover a wider range of material).
 Concentrate on broad themes and the general characteristics of each culture, period, and style — not on small details of specific works.
 That way, even if you don’t recognize a particular work, you will be able to “slot it in” to a general category, and talk about characteristics of that period.

 Another good way to prepare is to make visits to New York City museums, including the Metropolitan Museum and the Museum of Modern Art, testing yourself to see how confidently you can identify the works of art on view without first reading the labels.

-Copies of past Qualifying Exams are available from the Art History secretary.
+Copies of past Qualifying Exams are available in the Art Department.